xfy0032/kadlpcss/README.md

    <img src="./fig/fig1.png" width="70%">
 </p>

-We reorganized the data in the Rellis-3D dataset according to the format of Semantickitti.
+We reorganized the data in the Rellis-3D dataset according to the Semantickitti format.
 To unify the target categories in the scenes, we remap the classes in the above two datasets into Road, Obstacle, Neutral area, and Others.

 Rellis-3D:https://github.com/unmannedlab/RELLIS-3D